idpartner-app/java-oidc-client/README.md

 ### Running Tests

+- Ensure the port 9001 is **available**
-After checking out the repo, install the necessary dependencies and run the tests by executing:
+- After checking out the repo, install the necessary dependencies and run the tests by executing:

 ```bash
 $ mvn test
 ```

+## Release

+- Ensure the port 9001 is **available**
+- Get the GPG key and passphrase
+- Import it to your local and set it as the default key
+- copy the [settings.xml.example](./settings.xml) to `~/.m2/settings.xml`.
+[More details](https://central.sonatype.org/publish/publish-maven/#distribution-management-and-authentication)
+- Define the next environment variables:
+	- OSSRH_USERNAME
+	- OSSRH_PASSWORD
+	- GPG_KEY_ID
+	- GPG_PASSPHRASE
+- Go to the project root folder and execute: `mvn clean deploy -P ossrh`

 ## Contributing